tusharmakkar08/Imagyy/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/tusharmakkar08/Facebook_Graph_Search_Images/master/LICENSE)
 [![PyPI](https://img.shields.io/pypi/v/facebook-image-search.svg?maxAge=2592000)](https://pypi.python.org/pypi/facebook_image_search)

-This application aims to solve the following issues:
+Imagyy aims to solve the following issues:

 * Due to the advent of Post Search, it's difficult to use the feature of "Photos of" which was earlier done using graph search.
 * Downloads profile images from popular platforms like Linkedin, Quora, Github, Instagram, Facebook etc.

-You can read more about the project [here](http://tusharmakkar08.github.io/Facebook_Graph_Search_Images/).
+You can read more about the project [here](http://tusharmakkar08.github.io/Imagyy/).

 #  Installation :